06 Jul Super Telephoto Lens Tip

 They carry their super telephoto lens on their shoulder because these lenses are heavy and because it’s convenient and because everyone else does this.

 Here’s a case where doing what everyone else does can cost a lot of money.

-Two weeks ago I took my camera system to Canon’s service center in Costa Mesa, CA, because my photo sharpness seemed to have deteriorated.
+Two weeks ago I took my camera system to Canon’s service center in Costa Mesa, CA, because the sharpness of my photos had deteriorated.

 Their technicians found melted heat seals in my 600 mm, f/4, lens.